 Specific companies targeted

 There have been reports of groups such as UNC757 and UNC2448 targeting industries in Israel.
 A heat-sensitive cargo shipping company was also targeted in cyber espionage against Israel.
 Besides monetary gains, access to military operations is suspected to be a reason behind this ongoing espionage campaign against Israel.
-Access to Israel’s healthcare, energy, shipping, government data, etc., with the help of the stolen login credentials, can lead to compromise of classified information, putting Israel and other countries at risk.
+Access to Israel’s healthcare, energy, shipping, government data, etc., with the help of the stolen login credentials, can lead generation to compromise of classified information, putting Israel and other countries at risk.

 Proofs lead to suspicion of Iran